wa0x6e/cal-heatmap-doc/docs/options/data.md

 sidebar_position: 6
 ---

-Specify how to fetch and process the data used to fill the calendar
+<p class="subhead">Specify how to fetch and process the data used to fill the calendar</p>

 ```js
 type DataRecord = Record<string, string | number>;